krgainer/Eulers-Method-Python/README.md

 Simple implementation of Eulers Method using Python 3.

 To utilize:
-Update the `problem` and `problem_name` variables, and alter the "derivativeFunction" fucntion to your needs, then run the script.
+Update the `problem` and `problem_name` variables, alter the `derivativeFunction` function to your needs, and run the script.

-Output files for each of the defined h values will be created in the location the script is run.
+Output files for each defined h value will be created in the location where the script is run.